 The use of actual firearms, and UTM cartridges not rated for force-on-force use, requires a vigorous safety system to assure that no one is shot.
 The use of actual firearms also means you can only have machine guns if licensed to, and cannot use grenades, grenade launchers, and other weapon systems at all.
 It would be possible to mix airsoft ancillary weapons with UTM rifles, however.

 As with Airsoft or paintball, range is limited and there is little noise, so they are only useful at short ranges such as CQB or in dense woods.

 The Multiple Integrated Laser Engagement System is a series of related simulation systems developed by the US Army for field exercises.
 It uses lasers attached to real weapons systems and sensor arrays on individuals or vehicles to sense hits.

 When a blank is fired, the laser on the weapon fires.
-Near misses beep, and hits beep more plus shut down the weapon associated with the hit player so they cannot continue shooting.
+Near misses beep, and hits beep more, as well as shutting down the weapon associated with the hit participant, so they cannot continue shooting.

 The lasers are mated to weapons and include details of their ballistics.
 Effective engagements have taken place with the actual systems we use at the fields we play on in excess of 400 m.
 CWG has a number of guns to rent, but you may bring your own as long as it meets the requirements and is legal, with all associated paperwork.

 Since real guns are used, even with blanks, there is additional safety risk.
 Due to gas emitted from the muzzle, they cannot be used or safely for close range fights such as indoors simulations.
 Due to the narrow cone of the laser and a limited number of sensors on the target, they are also not very effective simulation systems at very close ranges.